-Lee Smith was one of the most dominant relievers in Major League Baseball throughout his career, setting the record for career saves at the time of his retirement.
+A dominant reliever throughout his career, Lee Smith held the record for career saves at the time of his retirement.
 The Hall of Famer has several rookie cards that appear in some of the most beloved sets of the 1980s.
 There are also a generous number of condition-sensitive cards, inserts, and certified autographs that have stretched from his playing days all the way up to recent releases.
 This list looks at the best Lee Smith cards to add to your collection.

 Lee Smith gained notoriety as a tall, intimidating, hard-throwing closer for the Chicago Cubs.
 Since the Cubs games were frequently on television nationwide during the summer, baseball fans from across the country were able to witness Smith pitch on a daily basis.
 He also appeared in Ferris Bueller’s Day Off during the scene at Wrigley Field where Cameron and Ferris catch a foul ball.
 Beyond retiring as MLB's all-time saves leader, he also managed to simultaneously hold the all-time saves record for both the Cubs and Cardinals franchises when he retired.